0x89A/Night-Zombies/README.md

   }
 }
 ```

-* **Reverse Spawn Timings** - Reverse the spawning times so zombies spawn in the day and die during the night.
+### Spawn Settings

+* **Spawn near players** - Do zombies spawn near to players (randomly chosen), if false zombies will spawn randomly around the map.
+* **Minimum pop for near player spawn** - The minimum server population for zombies to spawn near players.
+* **Min distance from player** - When spawning near players, this is the minimum distance that zombies are allowed to spawn from the player.
+* **Max distance from player** - When spawning near players, this is the maximum distance that zombies are allowed to spawn from the player.
+* **Spawn Time** - The in-game time at which zombies will appear.
+* **Destroy Time** - The in-game time at which zombies will disappear.

+#### Chance Settings

-* **Chance per cycle** - Chance for zombies to spawn each time a spawn is attempted.
+* **Chance per cycle** - Percentage chance that zombies will spawn each spawn attempt.
-* **Days between spawn** - Number of in-game days until a spawn is attempted.
+* **Days between spawn** - The number of days between spawn attempts.

-* **Ignored entities** - The shortnames of the entities that zombies and scarecrows will ignore and not attack.
+### Destroy Settings

+* **Leave Corpse, when destroyed** - Are corpses left when zombies disappear (can affect performance when set to true).
+* **Leave Corpse, when killed by player** - Are corpses left when zombies are killed by players.

+### Behaviour Settings

+* **Zombies attacked by outpost sentries** - Are zombies attacked by the sentries at safezones.
+* **Ignore Human NPCs** - Do zombies ignore npc player characters.
+* **Ignored entities (full entity shortname)** - Zombies will not target entities in this list, must be the full short prefab name.